gromacs/gromacs/docs/user-guide/environment-variables.rst

         (for coordinate and force buffers) directly on GPU memory spaces, without the staging of data through CPU memory, where possible.

+``GMX_GPU_SYCL_NO_SYNCHRONIZE``
+        disable synchronizations between different GPU streams in SYCL build, instead relying on SYCL runtime to do scheduling based on data dependencies.
+Experimental.

 ``GMX_CYCLE_ALL``
         times all code during runs.
 Incompatible with threads.